joejemmely/resume/resume-joe-jemmely.md

 _August 2019 – May 2020 | Seattle, WA_

-I worked on the Engagement Automation team for Prime Video, my job included:
+I worked on the Engagement Automation team for Prime Video, my tasks included:
-  - Development of solutions for building personalized emails and push notifications
+- Development of highly available solutions for building automated and personalized emails and push notifications sent to millions of customers every day
-  - Development of solutions for displaying personalized content related to Prime Video on the amazon.com homepage
+- Development of solutions for displaying personalized content and recommendations related to Prime Video on the amazon.com homepage

 ### Front-End Developer and Designer at SCOTT Sports